Understanding the Basics of Private Dental Insurance

 What’s Typically Covered in a Dental Insurance Plan?

-- Regular dental cleanings and exams
+- Regular preventive dental cleanings and exams

-- Regular x-rays
+- Regular X-rays

 - Cavity fillings